Basic Usage / Quick-Start

 avconv or the

 The following parameters directly affect the "sensitivity" of the detection algorithm, and may need to be adjusted for some video footage to achieve desirable results.
+For further options (such as input seeking or length limiting), after installing DVR-Scan, run

 -threshold: The threshold a frame's motion score must meet to trigger a motion event.
 Default is 0.15, lower values (e.g. 0.08) will be more sensitive to changes, whereas higher values will be less sensitive (e.g. 0.5).
 If the output contains scenes without any motion, or background movement causes false events to be detected, try raising the threshold value.